ASP.NET vs ASP.NET Core

 • ASP.NET Core has robust Cloud support, and it supports modular architecture better than ASP.NET does.

-So, ASP.NET Core is a newer, more comfortable version of ASP.NET.
-Microsoft’s team understood what things could be improved in regards to user experience and improved the functionality.
+So, ASP.NET Core is the newer, improved version of ASP.NET.
+Microsoft’s team understood what things could be improved in regard to user experience and improved functionality.

 Are .NET Core and .NET Framework the Same?